sanjana825/MovieApp/README.md

 Replace Your_OMDB_API_Key with your actual API key.

 3.Run the App:
 Open the project in Xcode and build the app.
-You should be able to run it on a simulator or device.
+You should be able to run it on the simulator.